Disability Insurance for Dentists

 Own-Occupation Disability Insurance for Dentists

 As a practicing dentist, you have received extensive education and training to be able to perform the required duties of your specialty.
 Whether you completed additional training through a residency program to become a prosthodontist or went straight into private practice as a general practitioner, we understand that your disability insurance policy needs to conform to the type of work that you are performing.
 Your hands are your livelihood!

-That is why the individual disability insurance policy ProVider Plus, available through Guardian, offers true own-occupation coverage with specialty language built into the base policy.
+That is why the individual disability insurance policy ProVider Plus, available through Berkshire, offers true own-occupation coverage with specialty language built into the base policy.
 Quite simply, this means that if solely due to sickness or injury you are unable to perform the material and substantial duties of your occupation.
 You will be considered totally disabled — even if you are working in another capacity.
-Many carriers offer a true own-occupation definition, however no other carrier offers dental specialty language in the policy, Guardian provides dentists this specialty language.

-There are several reasons so many dentists choose to have their disability insurance with Guardian.
+There are several reasons so many dentists choose to have their disability insurance with Berkshire Life.
 ProVider Plus may offer some of the most comprehensive disability insurance protection on the market for a dentist, and the rates are competitive in the industry.
-Guardian's disability insurance policy offering is also endorsed by many state and local dental associations, offering a 10% discount to members of these associations.
+Berkshire's disability insurance policy offering is also endorsed by many state and local dental associations, offering a 10% discount to members of these associations.

 Let's say you are disabled and not working for 18 months, and you magically recover overnight.
 How long would it take you to establish your current practice?
 Would your patients be able to wait 18 months to come see you again, or would they go elsewhere?
 Would it take a long time to rebuild your practice all over again?